cir63ez/modell/coding_chart.md

 ### Parentheses for ternary operation

-Make sure to put parentheses around a condition in a ternary operation
+Make sure to put parentheses around a condition in a ternary operation.

 ```c
 int a  = (b > c) ?
 0 : 1;